Costly defense traits in structured populations: Convergence of the relative frequency of defenders

-In this section we will show the convergence of the time-rescaled Lotka-Volterra processes as given in \eqref{eq:dH} and \eqref{eq:dP}.
+In this section we will show the convergence of the time-rescaled Lotka--Volterra processes as given in \eqref{eq:dH} and \eqref{eq:dP}.
 In Lemmas \ref{lem:bound.norm.(H+P)^p}, \ref{lem:bound.norm.1/H^2}, and \ref{lem:bound.norm.1/P} we will provide bounds for the expected value of the sum (over sets of demes) of functionals of the processes weighted by $\sigma$.
-These are then used in Theorem \ref{thm:bound.V} to show a result on the behavior of a spatial analogue of a well-known Lyapunov function (e.g., Dobrinevski and Frey~\cite{DobrinevskiFrey2012}).
-From that the convergence of the processes follows immediately in Theorem \ref{thm:sup.N.int.(H-h)^2.bounded}.
+The proofs of these lemmas are technical are therefore deferred to the appendix.
+Lemmas \ref{lem:bound.norm.(H+P)^p}, \ref{lem:bound.norm.1/H^2}, and \ref{lem:bound.norm.1/P} are then used in Theorem \ref{thm:bound.V} to study the behavior of a spatial analogue of a well-known Lyapunov function \citep[e.g.,][]{DobrinevskiFrey2012}.

 \begin{lemma} Assume the setting of Section \ref{sec:convF_setting} and let $p\in\{1\}\cup [2,\infty)$.
 Then we have